UCLA Policy 136 : Reporting Child Abuse and Neglect

-Senior Administrator is any Employee holding the title of Director or above, including, but not limited to the following: Chancellor, Vice Chancellors, Provosts, Vice Provosts, Deans, Associate or Assistant Vice Chancellors, Associate Deans, Assistant Deans, Department Chairs, Division Chiefs, Chief Executive Officers, Executive Directors, and Directors.
+Senior Administrator is any Employee holding the title of Director or above, including but not limited to the following: Chancellor, Vice Chancellors, Provosts, Vice Provosts, Deans, Associate or Assistant Vice Chancellors, Associate Deans, Assistant Deans, Department Chairs, Division Chiefs, Chief Executive Officers, Chief Administrative Officers, Executive Directors, and Directors.

 III.
 POLICY STATEMENT

-In coordination with the appropriate human resources office, department heads shall identify in writing UCLA Mandated Reporters within their area of responsibility and notify UCLA Mandated Reporters of their responsibilities.
+In coordination with the departmental human resources office, department heads will identify in writing UCLA Mandated Reporters within their area of responsibility and notify UCLA Mandated Reporters of their responsibilities.
 UCLA Mandated Reporters, whether or not formally designated, are responsible for complying with CANRA and this Policy.

-A UCLA Employee or Official or other position at UCLA who, by virtue of his or her licensure or profession has a duty to report under CANRA or who, within the scope of his or her employment or other position at UCLA, whose duties bring him or her into direct and regular contact with a Child, shall be considered a “UCLA Mandated Reporter” for the purposes of this Policy.
-Any UCLA Mandated Reporter, who observes, has actual knowledge of, or reasonably suspects Child Abuse or Neglect has occurred, shall report the matter externally as required by CANRA and report internally as required by this Policy.
+A UCLA Employee, Official, or other position at UCLA who, by virtue of their licensure or profession has a duty to report under CANRA, or who, within the scope of their employment or other position at UCLA, has duties that bring them into direct and regular contact with a Child, will be considered a “UCLA Mandated Reporter” for the purposes of this Policy.
+Any UCLA Mandated Reporter who observes, has actual knowledge of, or reasonably suspects Child Abuse or Neglect has occurred, will report the matter externally as required by CANRA and report internally as required by this Policy.

 A. Identification of UCLA Mandated Reporters

-Each department head or designee shall identify job classifications and individual Employees and Officials who are UCLA Mandated Reporters.
-With respect to individual Employees and Officials that are UCLA Mandated Reporters, each department head or designee shall complete the “UCLA Mandated Reporter Identification Form” (Attachment A).
-Campus Human Resources and the Academic Personnel Office, in consultation with UCLA Office of Legal Affairs, shall assist department heads with this task.
+Each department head or designee will identify job classifications and individual Employees and Officials who are UCLA Mandated Reporters within their area of responsibility.
+Each department head or designee will complete the “UCLA Mandated Reporter Identification Form” (Attachment A) for each individual Employee and Official that is a UCLA Mandated Reporter.
+Campus Human Resources and the Academic Personnel Office, in consultation with the UCLA Office of Legal Affairs, will assist department heads with this task.
 Department heads at UCLA Health are exempt from completing Attachment A and are subject to local procedures applicable to their areas of responsibility.

-Department heads shall require UCLA Mandated Reporters to complete the “UCLA Mandated Reporter Acknowledgement Statement” (Attachment B), prior to and as a condition of employment, whether at time of initial hire or transfer to a new position.
-An existing UCLA Mandated Reporter who has not previously signed that form must do so within thirty (30) days of identification.
+Department heads will require UCLA Mandated Reporters to complete the “UCLA Mandated Reporter Acknowledgement Statement” (Attachment B) prior to and as a condition of employment, whether at time of initial hire or transfer to a new position.
+An existing UCLA Mandated Reporter who has not previously signed the Acknowledgement Statement must do so within thirty (30) days of identification.

-All Employees and Officials of UCLA Health are Mandated Reporters and shall complete the Mandated Reporter Acknowledgment Statement provided to them by the UCLA Health Human Resources Office.
+All Employees and Officials of UCLA Health are Mandated Reporters and will complete the Mandated Reporter Acknowledgment Statement provided to them by the UCLA Health Human Resources Office.

 B. UCLA Mandated Reporter Categories